didgogns/logic-puzzles/2/README.md

 # Plan

 Use File system to save and load progressions and distribute work (possibly?)
-Use BFS for first 7 pieces
+Use DFS for first 7 pieces (Saving work while BFS takes way more memory)